piotrneto/catchit-and-stewit/readme.md

 ## Project Description

-This game is a hobby project and an initiativefor me to learn pygame and game development using AI.
+This game is a hobby project and an initiative for me to learn pygame and game development using AI.
 The IDE I'm using for this is [Cursor](https://www.cursor.com).

 ## Game Description